Join us on Facebook!

 All unit tests are based on Catch automated test framework, which supports several command-line options.
 Please take a look at the official documentation to understand the gritty details.
 The command above will just run the entire test suite.

-Giada is based upon several libraries, as listed in Requirements chapter, with a custom version of RtAudio shipped with the source package.
+Giada is based upon several external libraries, plus a custom version of RtAudio shipped with the source package.
 Our hacked RtAudio provides Jack Transport support on Linux, a feature that you wouldn't find in the vanilla release.
-At the present moment November 2016, version 0.13.1 we suggest you to use the following versions:
+At the present moment January 2018 we suggest you to use the following versions:

 In order to compile Giada with VST support you have to enable the feature via configure script.
 Add the following parameter: